ImmutableVariable/learnityourself/docs/python/05-oop/02-classes-objects.md

 Let's break this down:

 - `class Dog:` - This defines a new class called `Dog`.
-- `species = "Canis familiaris"` - This is a class attribute, shared by all instances of the class.
+- `species = "Canis familiaris"` - This is a class attribute.
+A class attribute is a variable that belongs to the class and not to any specific instance of the class.
-- `__init__` - This is a special method called when a new object is created.
-It's like a constructor in other languages.
+- `__init__` - This is a special method called when a new object is created, its also known as a constructor.
+When you create a new object, Python automatically calls this method.
 - `self` - This parameter refers to the instance being created.
 It's a convention in Python to name it `self`.
-- `bark()` and `get_info()` - These are instance methods that define the behavior of Dog objects.
+- `bark()` and `get_info()` - These are instance methods (functions that belong to a specific instance of the class).
+They take `self` as their first parameter.

 ## Creating Objects (Instances)

-Once we have a class, we can create objects from it:
+This is the same class as above; however, this time we are creating objects (instances) of the class.

 ```python
 ###### Same class as above